mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 MuVisionSensor.VisionSetLevel(vision_type, level)
 ```

-‘level’ can be set to：
+‘level’ can be set to:

 `LevelDefault`